 Conflation is enabled by default in Lightstreamer when subscriptions are done in MERGE mode.

 This means you can produce data at any rate and let Lightstreamer automatically and transparently resample and conflate them on the fly for each individual connection.

-paper by National Taiwan University , a protocol comparison for MMORPGs was performed, showing the cons of TCP.
+TCP vs. UDPTCP is often considered a bad choice when implementing a gaming communication layer.
+Its congestion control mechanisms and in-order delivery with automatic retransmission may cause degraded games' performance.
+A couple of examples from literature: In a paper by National Taiwan University , a protocol comparison for MMORPGs was performed, showing the cons of TCP.
 And Glenn Fiedler wrote :

 Using TCP is the worst possible mistake you can make when developing a networked game!
 To understand why, you need to see what TCP is actually doing above IP to make everything look so simple!I'm not going to disagree with these positions, as they totally make sense, but I would like to introduce another perspective.

 Let's highlight the advantages of TCP versus UDP:

 - It is reliable (and even if you don't always need it, it's better to have it than not, provided, of course, that the price to pay is not too high).